The Dangers Of Transvaginal Mesh

 Thus far, over 65,000 cases have been filed against various manufacturers of the mesh products that include, C.R.
 Bard, Ethicon (part of Johnson and Johnson), American Medical Systems and Boston Scientific.

-If you or a loved one has experienced problems with transvaginal mesh, speak to a defective drug lawyer from The Bradley Law Firm.
+If you or a loved one has experienced problems with transvaginal mesh, speak to a defective drug lawyer from Bradley Law Personal Injury Lawyers.
 You may be entitled to compensation for your medical expenses, lost income, loss of consortium as well as pain and suffering.
 We can answer your questions and explain what legal options are available to you.